Naphapen/iMOT-Starbucks/README.md

 --------------------------------

 It is a project within a logistics company. for employee drivers to use.
-It's internal App, use in Onsite at warehouse Starbucks Flutter/Dart
+It's internal App, use in job onsite at warehouse Starbucks Flutter/Dart

 --------------------------------